gitnakar/fanatics/README.md

 ### Producer Consumer framework
 * package `com.rahul.fanatics.orchestration` implements Consumer Producer pattern  to run sequence generation and consumption in parallel fashion.
-** Producer - Encapsulates a producer and starts `ProducerRunnable`s in a thread pool ** Consumer - Encapsulates a consumer and runs `ConsumerRunnable`s in a thread pool that it manages ** SharedQueue - shared between producer and consumer thread to producer and consume tasks ** Poison pill - special message on queue to indicate that queue is bounded and there is no more messages to process ** logic to indicate to the main thread that all producers and consumers have run their course and can be shut down
+* Producer - Encapsulates a producer and starts `ProducerRunnable`s in a thread pool
+* Consumer - Encapsulates a consumer and runs `ConsumerRunnable`s in a thread pool that it manages
+* SharedQueue - shared between producer and consumer thread to producer and consume tasks
+* Poison pill - special message on queue to indicate that queue is bounded and there is no more messages to process
+* Logic to indicate to the main thread that all producers and consumers have run their course and can be shut down

 ### Tasks